undefined-Chen/undefined-Chen.github.io/content/post/sept-2025/index.en.md

 {{< neodb-review "https://neodb.social/tv/season/6TnqhHje7ksYwjnbSBz68Q" "Gave *The Pitt* another watch recently—honestly, my absolute favorite U.S. drama so far this year (not that I’ve watched many, TBH).
 Love the way each episode covers one hour in real-time.
 Still trying to find a substitute show, but so far... no luck.">}}

+### *The Blue Angels*

+{{< neodb-review "https://neodb.social/movie/0GzM0AIimqohfnsC2MDN0d" "This is a documentary I saw a while back when I was browsing the IMAX mini-program.
+I'd been wanting to watch it forever but could never find Chinese subtitles.
+This month I just decided to stop looking and started watching it with the English subtitles.
+I haven't finished it yet, but I gotta say, the Blue Angels are just incredibly bold.
+I don't think you'll find another team in the world that dares to fly with just an 18-inch vertical separation during their formations.">}}

 ### *Kindness Goes Unpunished*

 {{< neodb-review "https://neodb.social/book/4nTDO1ApWqegLgRWFRWzvU" "Book 3 in the *Walt Longmire* series.
 Got into this ‘cause I’m a huge fan of the actor who plays John Price in *Call of Duty: Modern Warfare*, and ended up checking out *Longmire* (that series he’s in).
 I’m digging the whole Western vibe in the book.
 But having so little free time—only like, at best 30 minutes after finishing homework during night self-study—plus the English barrier, has made reading pretty slow.
 So yeah, one month later I’m only about 35% through it.">}}